lucasgaldinos/main-knowledge-base/README.md

 - Quality assurance processes
 - Workflow procedures

+For comprehensive information architecture and enforcement details, see our [Workspace Information Architecture](10-knowledge/methods/workspace-information-architecture.md) guide.

 ## 📖 **About This Organization**

 This structure implements the function-based approach detailed in our workspace organization best practices, providing: